 Over the years, Sammy's nightclub work, as a singer/pianist, has taken him to Los Angeles, Las Vegas, Palm Springs, Washington D.C., Memphis, Chicago, New York, Norway and Greece, and on several cruise lines around the world (including Princess Cruises, Royal Caribbean Cruise Line, Norwegian Cruise Line, American/Hawaii Cruises and Celebrity Cruises).
-His ships have visited ports of call to Hawaii, the South Pacific, Alaska, Canada, the Caribbean, Mexico, South America, Antarctica, Russia, China, Southeast Asia, India, Australia, New Zealand, South Africa, the British Isles, Greenland, Iceland, the United Arab Emirates, Turkey, Egypt, Israel, the Baltic Sea and the Mediterranean Sea, as well as numerous trans-Atlantic and trans-Pacific crossings.
+His ships have visited ports of call to Hawaii, the South Pacific, Alaska, Canada, the Caribbean, Mexico, South America, Antarctica, Russia, China, Southeast Asia, India, Australia, New Zealand, South Africa and West Africa, the British Isles, Greenland, Iceland, the United Arab Emirates, Turkey, Egypt, Israel, the Baltic Sea, the Black Sea and the Mediterranean Sea, as well as numerous trans-Atlantic and trans-Pacific crossings.

-In New York and Los Angeles, Sammy has performed at several private affairs for Barbara Walters with guests-of-honor including Henry Kissinger, Mrs. Anwar Sadat, Donald Trump, Carol Channing, Steve Lawrence and Eydie Gorme, and the former King Constantine of Greece.
+In New York and Los Angeles, Sammy has performed at several private affairs for Barbara Walters with guests-of-honor including Henry Kissinger, Mrs. Anwar Sadat, Carol Channing, Steve Lawrence and Eydie Gorme, and the former King Constantine of Greece.

 In addition to performing at numerous private affairs for NBC-TV in Los Angeles and New York, Sammy's private party client list includes Miramax Films, the Friar's Club, David Geffen of Geffen Records, Marvin Hamlisch, Kelly Lange (KNBC Newscaster), Mike Medavoy (former Chairman, TriStar Pictures), Wink Martindale, actor Gene Barry, U.S. Representative Jerrold Nadler and others.
 For several years, Sammy was a regular entertainer at Chasen's Restaurant in Beverly Hills for private parties catering to celebrities, film studios and corporations.
 And, in New York he has performed at private parties in such landmarks as Sardi's, Tavern on the Green, and Rainbow and Stars.
 In addition, he has appeared as a featured solo artist "in concert" at New York's 1,500-seat theatre 'The Town Hall' and at 'Jazz at Lincoln Center.'